ukhsa-collaboration/ai-blast-genotyping/README.md

 # Running on the HPC

-To run this script on the HPC you will need to load pre-existing modules
+To run this script on the HPC you will need to load pre-existing modules, and have copied over and un-zip the gitlab code for both the AI BLAST genotyping gitlab repo.
+You do not have to install further python modules or use the requirements.txt due to the limitations of updating python code on the HPC.

 ```
 # standard setup to get off the head node